 Reconstituted solutions of Caverject Dual Chamber are intended for single use only.
 The injection delivery system/syringe and any remaining solution should be properly discarded.

-Alprostadil Sterile Powder and solvent (Dual Chamber) contains benzyl alcohol, which may cause hypersensitivity reactions.

 Caverject Dual Chamber uses a superfine needle for administration.
 As with all superfine needles, the possibility of needle breakage exists.

 Needle breakage, with a portion of the needle remaining in the penis, has been reported and, in some cases, required hospitalisation and surgical removal.